edwardlavender/rzss-flapper/README.md

 [R](https://www.r-project.org/) and organised as an [RStudio](https://www.rstudio.com/)
 [Project](https://r4ds.had.co.nz/workflow-projects.html) for Cole et al. (in prep).
-Physiological responses to capture and handling in flapper skate (*Dipturus intermedius*).
+Physiological responses to capture, handling and tagging in flapper skate (*Dipturus intermedius*).

 We studied the physiological responses of flapper skate following catch-and-release angling and acoustic tagging in the Loch Sunart to the